asitha-sena/python-ags4/docs/paper.md

 The authors acknowledge the work done by the AGS Data Format Working Group to develop the AGS4 data format and the support it has extended to develop this library.
-This work was supported by the British Geological Survey via NERC national capability.
+Contributions to this project from the British Geological Survey were supported via NERC national capability.

 # References